samperay/aws-python/README.md

 # aws-python-scripts
-Manage/Mainten AWS Cloud using Python
+Manage/Maintain AWS Cloud infra using Python.

+Boto shall be used as Amazon Web Services (AWS) SDK for this